1Shubham7/Banking-application/README.md

 </div>

-This project is a banking application built using Go + PostgreSQL + Docker.
-I have used Go as the backend language, PostgreSQL as the database, SQLC for generating type-safe SQL queries, and `go-playground/validator` for input validation.
-The project also includes comprehensive unit tests written with `testify` and `GoMock` for mocking dependencies.
-The project also includes CI tests written using GitHub workflows and code coverage is also tracked and uploaded to Codecov ([find it here](https://app.codecov.io/gh/1shubham7/banking-application)).
-Build automation and commands are managed using Makefile.
+A banking application built with Go, PostgreSQL, and Docker.
+It uses SQLC for generating type-safe queries and `go-playground/validator` for input validation.
+The project includes comprehensive unit tests with `testify` and `GoMock` for mocking dependencies.
+Project has a **CI-CD pipeline** that runs automated tests, conduct database migrations, uploads code coverage to [Codecov](https://app.codecov.io/gh/1shubham7/banking-application) and **builds, tags, and pushes images to AWS ECR**, which is directly used in production.

+The application is fully **containerized** with Docker and deployed on a **self-managed Kubernetes cluster** (AWS EC2) using **Helm charts** and **ArgoCD** for GitOps-driven deployments.
+Storage is managed using **Rancher Local Path Provisioner** for dynamic PVC provisioning and the **CloudNativePG operator** for PostgreSQL lifecycle management.
+Build automation and commands are handled with a Makefile.

 ⭐ Star us on GitHub — it motivates me a lot!